DataManagementLab/wikidbs-public/README.md

 ## Part 1: Setup MongoDB via Docker

+The databases will be created based on the Wikidata JSON export.
+For efficient querying the data will be stored in MongoDB.

-1. Make sure that Doker is installed on your system, otherwise install it `docker --version`
+1. Make sure that Docker is installed on your system (otherwise install it) `docker --version`
-2. Download the MongoDB docker image from DockerHub `sudo docker pull mongo`
+2. Download the MongoDB docker image from DockerHub `docker pull mongo`
 3. Ensure that the image has been installed
-`sudo docker images`
+`docker images`
 4. Create a `mongo-data` and a `mongo-config` folder to save the data and configuration files in
 5. Adapt the `docker-compose.yaml` file found in the `mongodb` folder of this repository to your system (container name, paths to folders, user id)
 6. Start MongoDB by running